telerik/xaml-docs/controls/radchartview/indicators/indicators-bollingerbandsindicator.md

 To set up the indicator you can set its __CategoryBinding, ValueBinding and ItemsSource__ properties.
 Additionally, you can control the period (in days) over which the indicator will be applied.
 To do this set the __Period__ property.

-To get set the number of standard deviations use to calculate the indicator values you can use the __StandardDeviations__ property.
+To set the number of standard deviations used to calculate the indicator values you can use the __StandardDeviations__ property.
 And the stroke of the lower band is set via __LowerBandStroke__ property.

 #### __[XAML] Example 1: Defining BollingerBandsIndicator__
 {{region radchartview-indicators-bollingerbandsindicator-0}}